Current funding opportunities

 About the award

-Allied Health Operating Grant
+Allied Health Operating Grants

 The objective of the Canadian Lung Association: Allied Health Grant is to promote research in areas that contribute to the field of respiratory health in Canada.
 Studies should include research related to an applied or clinical question using quantitative or qualitative methodologies.
 The study may include a basic science component, but the primary research questions must be patient-centred or clinically focused.